The needles are sterile, for one use and come in a sterilized package. After every use, they are immediately discarded.

 You should prepare a detailed medical history.
 This would include your current and your past medications.
 Avoid caffeinated foods and beverages for at least several hours before treatment because it may change the way we interpret your pulses, therefore changing your Chinese medical assessment results.
 As always, drink plenty of water and avoid wearing constrictive garments.

 Simply– Acupuncture is very effective at alleviating the discomfort of many maladies.
-Read some of our patient testimonials and notice the reports of the feeling of well-being after the treatments.
+Check out these patient testimonials

 Ancient Solution for Modern Problems